scottcgi/MojoTween/Documentation/Documentation.md

   > Sets the `[isRelative]` for the `TweenActionValue` at position `[index]`.
 Default is `false`.
   >
-  > The prefix methods `Vector2/Vector3/Vector4` for creating `TweenAction` correspond to containing `2/3/4` `TweenActionValue`s.
+  > The prefix methods `Vector2/Vector3/Vector4` for creating `TweenAction` correspond to containing `2/3/4` `TweenActionValues`.
 This allows you to set properties for a specific `TweenActionValue`.
 </details>

 * <details>